Wellesley College Digital Scholarship and Archive Policy

 5.4 File Formats

 A broad array of file formats is accepted by the DSA, including text, data, images, audio, and video files.
 In some cases objects may be excluded due to file type or size.
 LTS recommends that, whenever possible, content be submitted in file formats that can be read by a screen reader (such as Microsoft Word, text files, and some PDF files; alt and longdesc attributes for images and graphical elements; and captioning for videos to name a few).
-For additional information contributors should contact LTS or Wellesley College Disability Services.
+For additional information contributors should contact LTS or Wellesley College Accessibility and Disability Resources.

 Authors are entitled to submit multiple versions of works.
 Because submission to the DSA is intended to provide access in perpetuity, earlier versions may be retained.
 (See Withdrawal and Retention, below.)